aleshaleksey/fansys23/skills.md

   - Threshold: [Creation threshold]
   - Time taken: 1 minute for threshold 16 and below.
 1 hour for threshold 24 and below.
 For higher thresholds, the DM should set a reasonable time.
   - An entity may attempt a rush job to reduce the times to 1 round, 1 minute (or ~1/10) by taking a -10 penalty.
+- **Special**: Disabling the supernatural component of supernatural traps and devices increases the threshold by +10.
 - **Take care**: Yes. for "disable", "create" or "modify".
 No for "research".
 - **Try again**: Yes, if it hasn't blown up in your face yet!